praveen-chowhan-99/CryptoHub/README.md

 npm run build – Build the project for production

 npm test – Run tests (if implemented)

-🪪 License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 🙏 Acknowledgments
 RapidAPI for providing free APIs